freedomofpress/webcat/archive/Readme.md

-This folder just contains components no longer in use.
-Previously to using Sigsum, it was using a dedicated Trillian log server with a custom built-perosnality.
-I also wrote python bindings for Trillian that are available.
+This folder contains components that are no longer in use.
+Before migrating to Sigsum, the system relied on a dedicated Trillian log server with a custom-built personality.
+I also developed Python bindings for Trillian, which are still available.

-The infrastructure had been greatly simplified by not tunning its own transparency server, thus the whole Terraform setup is overkill for the current needs and is deperecated.
+The infrastructure has since been greatly simplified by no longer running its own transparency server, making the existing Terraform setup unnecessary and now deprecated.